ghrahul/Alpha-Blog/README.md

 * "rake db:migrate" for migrating database.
 * "rake route | grep articles" to see all the routes for articles.
 * "CRUD" operation comes inbuilt!!!
+* "rails generate migration create_articles" to generate a migration.
 *